KhronosGroup/SPIRV-Guide/chapters/image_accceses.md

 # Non-sampled image

-When not using a sampler (ex. storage image), you can directly use an loaded `OpTypeImage` object.
+When not using a sampler (ex. storage image), you can directly use an loaded image object of `OpTypeImage`.

 Instructions such as `OpImageRead` and `OpImageWrite` will use the result of a `OpLoad`.
 This `OpLoad` will be loading in a variable of type image (`OpTypeImage`).